 Death loas and dead people trying to kill them: A guide to the characters of Shadowlands prequel novel Shadows Rising

 So, in case you missed it, Blizzard is releasing another prequel novel that will tie the World of Warcraft expansion Battle for Azeroth into Shadowlands the way Before The Storm tied Legion into Battle for Azeroth.
-It’s called Shadows Riding, and so far, we already know a bit about who will be featuring in the story and what they’re up to.
-The book appears to be extremely Horde focused, with the Alliance story about the Bromance between Flynn Fairwind and Matthias Shaw over in Exploring Azeroth.
-Instead, Shadows Rising lacks that buddy comedy feel but trades it in for intrigue and murder, as it tells the story of several key Horde figures and some ex-Horde as they maneuver and scheme.
+It’s called Shadows Riding, and so far, we’ve seen an excerpt focusing on the Horde side and the Alliance side of the conflict already know a bit about who will be featuring in the story and what they’re up to.

 Bwonsamdi — The Loa of Death spent Battle for Azeroth positioning himself to supplant Rezan, the Loa of Kings, as the most powerful of the Zanadalari Loa.
 He finally achieved his goal when the Prophet Zul and his Blood Trolls attacked and nearly killed Rastakhan and destroyed Rezan, first becoming Rastakhan’s patron and then Talanji’s when the Alliance came and killed the Zandalari King.
 He tried to get Talanji to kill Sylvanas during her ascension, but the Zanadalari Queen refused.
 Now, Sylvanas is returning the favor, sending her most able assassins to kill Death himself.
 Will Talanji and Zekhan be able to stop it?
 Well, that’s what the book is for.